lorenzojkrl/quiz-app-react/README.md

 ### `npm run server`
 Runs the json server to make db.json available in the development mode.\
 Open [http://localhost:3001/questions](http://localhost:3001/questions) to view it in the browser.

+### Improvements
+Move data to MongoDB
+Show Q&A to user after each round